 Teachers model how to write a text, and then jointly construct a similar text for a meaningful purpose for an audience requiring standard Australian English.
 When students offer suggestions during the joint construction do not correct their spoken language.
 Instead say, 'That is a good idea and in a written text we write it like this ...'
 Explain the rules of standard Australian English that are different to spoken English.
 When students create their own texts ensure they are writing texts for an audience requiring standard Australian English not just a letter to a friend which would only require Aboriginal English.

 Activity 2: Using iPads and computers

 Ensure students use iPads with a partner to encourage discussion around how to use apps and write the text to go with them.
 This kind of exploratory talk will develop students’ spoken language.
 Students could record themselves reading their own text written for an audience requiring standard Australian English but related to their interests and backgrounds.
 For example, a text to go on the school website recounting an event (past tense), creating a community brochure for tourists (present tense) or a text arguing a case for upgrading a local park or building a skate ramp (future tense).
 Scenarios like these will make the text more meaningful and significant.
 Students in pairs watch/listen to their reading, discuss the wording and then edit the text based on appropriateness for the audience.

 Schools could purchase a reading app: Ngurrara – Australian Aboriginal Interactive Storybook 1.0.

-Activity 3: Consider how you can include any of the following 8 ways of learning for Aboriginal students in your teaching.
+Activity 3: Using the 8 ways of learning for Aboriginal students

 - Story sharing: approaching learning through narrative.